potocpav/activity-tracker/README.md

 - [ ] Scroll climbing grade picker to have the selected grade in the middle of the screen (not the top)

 ## Changelog

+### 2.5.0

+- Reimplement graphs to use FlatList instead of VictoryNative
+- Remove line-mean graph type (temporarily?)

 ### 2.4.0